Hyper5phere/simple-c-compiler/README.md

 As the name hints, it is also simple to use!
 Only one python module needed to start using it!

 ## Requirements
+All major operating systems (Windows, Linux and Mac) should be supported.

 Make sure Python 3.6 or newer interpreter is installed on your system.
 Then install the ``anytree`` package with pip

 ```bash

 pip install anytree